surniaulula/wpsso/readme.txt

 * YouTube Channel URL

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Provides an option to hide the preview of all Pro settings and features.

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; *Fast and coded for performance*, WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; WPSSO and its extensions load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Additional (and optional) Free extension for WPSSO: